spnda/fastgltf/README.md

 A big factor for this improvement is the use of types which enforce certain properties about the data, like e.g. `std::variant` or `std::optional`.
 Compared with tinygltf, where, for example, optional values are simply represented by a boolean or a `-1` for indices, this is a big improvement.

-The biggest difference, which may not be as relevant to everyone, is the drastic increase in serialization speed.
+The biggest difference, which may not be as relevant to everyone, is the drastic increase in deserialization speed.
 In some cases, fastgltf is at least 2 times quicker than its competitors, while in others it can be as much as 20 times.
 You can read more about fastgltf's performance in the [performance chapter](#performance).